-To perform a Buffer to Main Memory Page Program with Built-In Erase using the standard DataFlash page size (264 bytes), an opcode of 83h for Buffer 1 or 86h for Buffer 2 must be clocked into the device followed by three address bytes comprised of four dummy bits, 11 page address bits (PA10 - PA0) that specify the page in the main memory to be written, and nine dummy bits.
+To perform a Buffer to Main Memory Page Program with Built-In Erase using the standard DataFlash page size (264 bytes), an opcode of 83h for Buffer 1 or 86h for Buffer 2 must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be written, and nine dummy bits.

-To perform a Buffer to Main Memory Page Program with Built-In Erase using the binary page size (256 bytes), an opcode of 83h for Buffer 1 or 86h for Buffer 2 must be clocked into the device followed by three address bytes comprised of five dummy bits, 11 page address bits (A18 - A8) that specify the page in the main memory to be written, and eight dummy bits.
+To perform a Buffer to Main Memory Page Program with Built-In Erase using the binary page size (256 bytes), an opcode of 83h for Buffer 1 or 86h for Buffer 2 must be clocked into the device followed by three address bytes comprised of four dummy bits, 12 page address bits (A19 - A8) that specify the page in the main memory to be written, and eight dummy bits.

 When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the device first erases the selected page in main memory (the erased state is a logic 1) and then program the data stored in the appropriate buffer into that same page in main memory.
-Both erasing and programming, the page are internally self-timed and take a maximum time of t{EP} .
+Erasing and programming the page are internally self-timed and take a maximum time of $t{\text{EP}}$ .
 During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.